elmasy-com/columbus-cli/README.md

 - On sucess, returns nothing with code 0.
 Duplications are silently ignored and count as a sucessful insert.
 - On error, returns the error message and code 1.

+When using `input` or `file`, an invalid domain does not stop the process, only print the error to stderr.

 ```bash
 columbus insert help
 ```